 Similar to the Language subcommittee, the DEIC Access subcommittee corresponds to CRP Goal 1: to provide improved and timely access to culturally- and linguistically-appropriate, integrated, behavioral health services for persons from various race/ethnicity groups; across all ages; veterans and their families; individuals who are Lesbian, Gay, Bisexual, Transgender, and Questioning Plus (LGBTQ+); persons living with disabilities (hearing, vision, physical); justice involved persons and their families; immigrants and refugees; and other diverse cultures.
 Rather than concentrating efforts on linguistic services, this subcommittee focuses on improving timely access to services for all cultural and racial/ethnic groups, especially for groups who have been identified as underserved by DBH.
-Objectives include: (1) review service-level data by race/ethnicity, gender, age, language, LGBTQ+, and region; (2) review BH Access Line data by age, race, ethnicity, language, SOGI, region, and use of interpretation services; (3) review data on access to interpretation services by language and program, and compare access to face-to-face versus telehealth; (4) review service level BH data by race, ethnicity, language, gender, and SOGI, and make recommendations to improve BH data collection.
+Objectives include: (1) review service-level data by race/ethnicity, gender, age, language, LGBTQ+, and region; (2) review BH Access Line data by age, race, ethnicity, language, SOGI, region, and use of interpretation services; (3) review data on access to interpretation services by language and program, and compare access to face-to-face versus telehealth; (4) review service level BH data by race, ethnicity, language, gender, and SOGI, and make recommendations to improve access to services for underserved populations; and (5) make recommendations to improve BH data collection.